 But back to where I was … if you do find yourself in a stressful situation this holiday season where you’re likely to take it out on those around you, please remove yourself from their presence.
 Take a walk, a bath, three deep breaths, or whatever else it is that helps you become more calm and clear.
 Or whisper in your head “interesting point-of-view that I have this point-of-view”.
 Makes for much happier relationships and friendships.

 This holiday season, give the gift of allowance.
 Before you step in to judge or prove that you’re ‘right’, ask yourself … is it kind? is it necessary?
-If you get a ‘no’ to either of these questions, please keep quiet.
-Do this for the next two weeks and see the difference in your life, and the way in which people interact with you.
+If you get a ‘no’ to either of these questions, what if you kept quiet and kept those thoughts to yourself?
+Try this for the next two weeks and see the difference in your life, and the way in which people interact with you.

-written for my Wellbeing Expert page on Foxtel’s LifestyleYOU site0
+written for my Wellbeing Expert page on Foxtel’s LifestyleYOU site3